koladev32/drf-simple-apikey/docs/index.rst

 Django REST Simple Api Key is a package built upon Django, Django REST Framework, and the fernet cryptography module to generate, encrypt, and decrypt API keys.

-Why should you use this package for your API Key authentication?

-* ⚡ **Fast**: We use the [fernet](https://cryptography.io/en/latest/fernet/) cryptography module to generate, encrypt, and decrypt API keys.
-Besides the security facade, it is blazing fast allowing you to treat requests quickly and easily.

-* 🔐 **Secure**: Fernet guarantees that a message encrypted using it cannot be manipulated or read without the key, which we call `FERNET_KEY`.
-As long as you treat the fernet key used to encrypt and decrypt your users API Keys at the same level you treat the Django `SECRET_KEY`, you are good to go.

-* 🔧 **Customizable**: The models, the authentication backend, and the permissions classes can be rewritten and fit your needs.
-We do our best to extend Django classes and methods, so you can easily extend our classes and methods.😉 We also provide `SIMPLE_API_KEY` setting you can modify in the `settings.py` file of your Django project.

 Acknowledgments
 ---------------